DeborahKurz/phase-2-project/README.md

 Before you do anything with this project (including view it), you will need to start the JSON server on your computer.
 Here are the steps:
 1. Open your terminal
 2. Type in your terminal: $ json-server --watch db.json
 3. When the server is running you can open the project.
-To view this project in your browser, type inthe project terminal: $ npm start
+To view this project in your browser, open another project terminal and type in: $ npm start
 4. Make sure you have react router v6 installed: $ npm install  react-router-dom@6

 # Features